strawlab/flydra/docs/flydra-sphinx-docs/calibrating.md

 distributions using the same lighting conditions that will be in use during experiments (i.e. while the room lights are off).
 Write the chosen gain values in `flydra.yaml`.

-### Step 2: remove the distortion errors of the cameras
+### Step 2: run the ROS camera calibrator to calibrate the camera distortions

 Run this (change camera name accordingly):
     rosrun camera_calibration cameracalibrator.py --size 6x8 --square=0.029  image:=/Basler_21020232/image_raw camera:=Basler_21020232